socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 I ❤️ React
 [VO]

-In your component I want you to return a single div with the text 'I ❤️ React'.
+In your Header component I want you to return a single div with the text 'I ❤️ React'.
 You can get the emoji from this page, or if you do an internet search for heart emoji, you can find it quite easily.

 [SC]